Jean-Zombie/Jean-Zombie.github.io/_posts/2017-07-11-install-jekyll-on-mac-os.markdown

 ---
 layout: post
-title: "install Jekyll on mac os (sierra)"
+title: "setup a blog on github with Jekyll (mac os sierra)"
 date: "2017-07-11 11:43:34 +0200"
 ---